hdShang/arxiv-daily/docs/cs-CV/2025-09-09/papers/250908027v2-mcted-a-machine-learning-ready-dataset-for-digital-elevation-model-g.md

 ---
 layout: default
-title: MCTED: A Machine-Learning-Ready Dataset for Digital Elevation Model Generation From Mars Imagery
+title: "MCTED: A Machine-Learning-Ready Dataset for Digital Elevation Model Generation From Mars Imagery"
 ---

 # MCTED: A Machine-Learning-Ready Dataset for Digital Elevation Model Generation From Mars Imagery